 Growing older, I’ve have started pondering on how I’ve managed to pivot my issues into my superpowers.
 My issues include social anxiety, introversion, and specific time management routines which are completely unsuitable for the regular corporate work environment.
-I want to show you how I didn’t just create my dream job overnight and that it was a long journey ahead of me when I started age 20.
+I want to show you how I didn’t just create my dream job overnight and that it was a long journey ahead of me when I started at age 20.
 In this post, I will give you some behind the scene insight on how I’ve dealt with my bugs and updated my old system to an upgraded version.
 I won’t be talking about affirmations, visualization or meditation.
 This is not a positive psychology methodology or a crash course on how to feel better about yourself.
 This is a summary of years of my own trial and error process.
-Just because this works for me doesn’t necessarily means it will work for you, but you might as well give it a try.
+Just because this works for me doesn’t necessarily mean it will work for you, but you might as well give it a try.
 I will share my story honestly just so you can see how failures have brought me where I am today.

 What I’ll share with you in this post is a collection of ways I rebranded my bugs into my opportunities in my head, and as a result, created a job that not only makes a great living but also lets me live my life fully without any unnecessary compromises.
 Being surrounded by people we communicate well with is essential to happiness, at least for me.
 I have eliminated people from my life that spread negative vibes and all of those who are still here are here for a reason.